Arenado completes cycle with game-winning homer for Rockies - News 12 Now

+DENVER (AP) — With one dramatic swing, Nolan Arenado gave the Colorado Rockies a thrilling victory and finished off his rare feat at the plate.

-DENVER (AP) — Nolan Arenado completed the cycle with a three-run homer in the bottom of the ninth inning, and the Colorado Rockies stunned the San Francisco Giants by rallying for a 7-5 victory Sunday.
+Arenado completed the cycle with a three-run homer in the bottom of the ninth inning, and the Rockies stunned the San Francisco Giants by rallying for a 7-5 win Sunday.

+Arenado became the 31st player in major league history to complete the cycle by hitting a game-ending home run.
+The last to accomplish it was teammate Carlos Gonzalez, who did it on July 31, 2010, against the Chicago Cubs, according to the Elias Sports Bureau.

+“I remember watching Carlos do that,” Arenado said.
+“Now I know how he feels.”

-With the best record in the National League, the surprising Rockies have won five straight overall and nine in a row against the Giants.
+With the best record in the National League, the surprising Rockies (46-26) have won five straight overall and nine in a row against the Giants.
+They are 20 games above .500 for the first time since 2009.

+“The fans and the people of Denver are starting to get a hint that we’re for real,” Arenado said.

 Colorado had a 3-2 lead in the top of the ninth but gave up three runs before scoring four in the bottom half.

-Pinch-hitter Hunter Pence connected on a go-ahead homer in the ninth for last-place San Francisco, which has dropped six consecutive games and nine of 11.
+Pinch-hitter Hunter Pence connected on a go-ahead homer for last-place San Francisco, which has dropped six consecutive games and nine of 11.

 Melancon retired his first batter, but three singles produced a run and brought up Arenado, who tripled in the first, singled in the fourth and had an RBI double in the sixth.
 He hit a 91 mph fastball for his 15th homer and first career cycle.